Jake Webster: Early life

 Webster was born in Melbourne, Victoria, Australia.
 He is the son of a New Zealand Māori father, Steven and Greek mother, Madeline, spent the early years of his life in Moonee Ponds before moving to Brisbane, Queensland with his father.
-When in Brisbane, Jake was educated at Wavell State High School.
-Jake also played football in primary school at Stafford state school in Brisbane's north alongside former Queensland sprinter and beenliegh lions and brothers Junior speedster Craig Stevens.
+When in Brisbane, Webster was educated at Wavell State High School.

 He began his rugby league career as an eight-year-old with the Valleys rugby league club and remained with the club through to under-18s.
-Jake was first spotted by former Melbourne Storm assistant coach Anthony Griffin in 2000 and was offered a place with Storm feeder side, Norths Devils.
+In 2001, Webster was selected in the Queensland under-19s side and was offered a Storm contract soon after.

 Playing career

 National Rugby League

-In 2001 Webster was selected in the Queensland under-19s side and was offered a Storm contract soon after.
-He was the first Melbourne-born player to play with the Melbourne Storm.
-In round 16, 2006, he scored a memorable try that saved the Storm from certain defeat in one of the games of the year.
+Webster was the first Melbourne-born player to play with the Melbourne Storm, making his debut for the club in round 2 of the 2003 NRL season.
+It would be Webster's only appearance in the NRL that year after he ruptured his anterior cruciate ligament the following week playing for Norths Devils in the Queensland Cup.

+Returning to the field in 2004, Webster would score a hat-trick in his third NRL appearance in a 50–4 win for Melbourne against South Sydney.
+Webster had limited opportunities in the 2004 season, mostly playing for Melbourne's feeder club Norths Devils.

+In 2005, Webster was a regular member of the Storm squad, making 24 appearances and scoring 10 tries, including the first try in the qualifying final against the Brisbane Broncos.